dev-asia/HTML-CSS-based-Projects/README.md

 This repository houses a collection of web development projects that exclusively utilize HTML and CSS, without any JavaScript.
 Each project has its own directory within this repository.

+This repository features a collection of web development projects.
+These projects include simple clones of popular websites and responsive layout examples, all built using only HTML and CSS.

 # Tecnologies Used:
 1. HTML
 2. CSS